evainlau/pycao/documentation/discover.rst

 Blender, you will find help for these problems and for the debugging work.

 Freecad and Salome api seem powerful.
 I have not used them very much because they appeared to be too complex for my needs.
+There is a huge difference of complexity between Pycao and these projects.
-The philosophy is very different from pycao, they are API whereas Pycao is a modeller.
+The philosophy is very different from pycao, they are API whereas Pycao is a modeller :
-Both try to give the user power and versatility rather than a simplified syntax to describe the model.
-The code is marked by the integrated environnement whereas pycao aims ease of use for small/medium projects, and freeness from any environnment.
+Both try to give the user power and versatility with elaborate syntax and many modules whereas in contrast Pycao tries to expose only the high level functions required to describe an object in a simplified syntax.
+Their code is marked by the integrated graphical environnement whereas pycao is a pure text modeller with code free from any IDE.
+They export to many formats.

 Openscad exports to stl (pycao does not).
 Thus Openscad may be usable for 3D-printing machines.
-It uses a simple low level language with few paradigms simplifying the 3d-description and you have to perform math computations of coordinates by yourself to draw the object.
-For simple parts of a machine, this simplicity is an advantage.
-However,
-I hardly imagine a complete modelisation of a bike and a dummy as above with this language.
+It uses a simple low level language with few paradigms and you have to computate coordinates by yourself to draw the object.
+For simple parts of a machine, this simplicity is an advantage as the language is learned in a few hours.
+However, with this language, a complete modelisation of an object with medium complexity like the above bike and dummy seems hardly feasible.
 Photo realistic drawing is not possible with openscad.